 - a.
 Clinic Target Population: Adults aged 18 years and older, who live in East County, are diagnosed with a serious mental illness and are uninsured or receive Medi-Cal benefits. - b.
-Total Number served by clinic: For FY 15-16: Approximately 2,888 Individuals.
+Total Number served by clinic: For FY 16-17: Approximately 2,633 Individuals.

-- 4. Plan Element: Coaching to Wellness/Performance Improvement Project INN The Coaching to Wellness program provides an additional level of support for adult mental health consumers with certain chronic health conditions through intensive peer and nurse support.
+4. Plan Element: Coaching to Wellness - INN

+The Coaching to Wellness program provides an additional level of support for adult mental health consumers with certain chronic health conditions through intensive peer and nurse support.
 With components from intensive peer support coupled with leveraging existing resources in the County, the Coaching to Wellness program provides a holistic team approach to providing care to our consumers.
-The goals of the program are to: 1) Improve consumer perception of their own wellness and wellbeing; 2) Increase healthy behaviors and decrease symptoms for consumers; and 3) Increase cross-service collaboration among primary and mental health care staff. - a.
+The goals of the program are to: 1) Improve consumer perception of their own wellness and well-being; 2) Increase healthy behaviors and decrease symptoms for consumers; and 3) Increase cross-service collaboration among primary and mental health care staff.

+- a.
 Target Population: Adults aged 18 years and older who are currently receiving psychiatric-only services at a County-operated Adult clinic; Diagnosed with a serious mental illness (but at a stage to be engaged in recover); Diagnosed with a chronic health risk condition of cardiac, metabolic, respiratory, and/or have weight issues; Expressed an interest in the program; and indicated a moderate to high composite score on mental health and medical levels of support needed. - b.
 Total Budget: \$222.752 - c.
 MHSA-funded Staff: 5.0 Full-time equivalents - d.
-Total Number served: Program began in FY 15/16.
-The expected case load is approximately 10-20 consumers per clinic for an approximately six month service duration period. - e.
+Total Number served: For FY 16/17: 73 individuals - e.
 Outcomes: Evaluation of the program includes pre- and post-surveys that measure key indicators in areas such as: perceived recovery, functioning, and quality of life.
 Self-rated health and mental health data is collected by the Wellness Coaches and Nurses at most individual contacts and vitals collected and levels of support assessed by the Wellness Nurses as needed.
 Satisfaction and achievement on self-identified wellness goals recorded at post-program.
 Other proposed indicators include primary care and mental health appointment attendance, and utilization rate of involuntary psychiatric emergency admissions and/or acute psychiatric admissions.